conan-io/conan-center-index/docs/packaging_policy.md

 ## Sources

-- Recipes should build packages from library sources.

-- Library sources should come from an official origin like the library source code repository or the official release/download webpage.
+**Origin of sources:** Library sources should come from an official origin like the library source code repository or the official release/download webpage.
-  Source forks or unofficial origin of sources are not allowed.

-- If library sources cannot be downloaded from their official origin or cannot be consumed directly due to their format, an issue should be opened in order to discuss alternative solutions.
+**Building from sources:** Recipes should always build packages from library sources.

+**Sources not accessible:**

 - Library sources that are not publicly available will not be allowed in this repository even if the license allows their redistribution.

-- In the remote case of having to package precompiled libraries, those should come from official sources like release/download webpages.
+- If library sources cannot be downloaded from their official origin or cannot be consumed directly due to their format, the recommendation is to contact the publisher and ask them to provide the sources in a way/format that can be consumed programmatically.

+- In case of needing those binaries to use them as a "build require" for some library, we will consider following the approach of adding it as a system recipe (`<build_require>/system``) and making those binaries available in the CI machines (if the license allows it).